Now Open! New Dramatic Play Center: Taco Truck

 Appointments are available from 9:00-12:00 PM & 3:30-7:00 PM and last about an hour.

-Don’t play wait and see with your child’s development.
-All screenings are free and open to the public.
-This event is geared for children 2 months to 5 years of age.
+Don’t play wait-and-see with your child’s development.
+All screenings are free and open to the public, and are geared for children 2 months to 5 years of age.

 Babies Bloom at the Lester Public Library

 Plant the seed to your baby’s success!
 Believe it or not, learning to read begins at birth.
 Sharing books together strengthens your baby’s foundation for learning and creates a long-lasting relationship with their favorite teacher – you!
 Babies Bloom at the Lester Public Library encourages parents and caregivers to read 100 books to their child before the age of 1.
 Babies who participate in the program will receive a special bib and a record sheet to keep track of the books they read.
 After each milestone of 25 books, participants will receive a free book to add to their home library.
 Stop by the library’s Help Desk to register for the program.